razmid/Verilog_repo/README.md

 # Verilog Codes
 This Repo contains the Verilog Designs which are done during my course work.
-## Sem_1 Files
+##PhD Cousework
-Sem 1 had VLSI Design course in which included the following lab sessions.
+Sem 2 had VLSI Architecture course in which included the following lab sessions.

 * Lab 1 - Sum of First N Natural Numbers
   * With Acknowledgement from succeeding stage